Ian Happ Preview, Player Props: Cubs vs. Pirates

-On Saturday, Ian Happ (.475 slugging percentage in past 10 games, including two home runs) and the Chicago Cubs face the Pittsburgh Pirates, whose starting pitcher will be Colin Selby.
-First pitch is at 7:15 PM ET.
+On Sunday, Ian Happ (.250 batting average in his past 10 games, with two doubles, a triple, a home run, three walks and seven RBI) and the Chicago Cubs play the Pittsburgh Pirates, whose starting pitcher will be Bailey Falter.
+First pitch is at 1:35 PM ET.

-He racked up two extra-base hits in his previous game (2-for-4 with a double, a home run and an RBI) against the Pirates.
+In his most recent game, he collected three RBI (going 1-for-4 with a double and a walk) against the Pirates.

 Ian Happ Game Info & Props vs. the Pirates